hlavery/WWII_letters/content/credits/_index.md

 the complexities of that language.

 Hugo requires a "theme," and I chose [DocDock](https://docdock.vjeantet.fr).
-DocDoc is usually used for software documentation, but I found it very effective for organizing scanned letters and photos.
+DocDock is usually used for software documentation, but I found it very effective for organizing scanned letters and photos.

 The final build is done on [Fleek](https://fleek.co).